JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## UI Filtering
 You can filter the currently displayed elements using the monitoring filter API from `IMonitoringUI`.
-Or by using the Filter Editor window (menu: Window > Runtime Monitoring > Filter Window)
+Or by using the Filter Editor window (menu: Tools > Runtime Monitoring > Filter Window)
 Filtering will check for a variety of matches.
 If you want more explicit filtering you can disable most of these checks by navigating to
-(menu: Window > Runtime Monitoring > Settings: Filtering).
+(menu: Tools > Runtime Monitoring > Settings: Filtering).
 You can also use the settings to determine if filtering should be case sensitive or case insensitive.
 By default filtering is case insensitive!

 ![example](https://johnbaracuda.com/media/img/monitoring/filter-editor-window.png)